isaacery/Finite-State-Machines/README.md

 # Finite-State-Machines
-General code related to finite state machines
+General code related to finite state machines.

 DFA.py assumes that you initialise the class with a valid Deterministic finite state machine